Malav-P/CNN/README.md

   - If using Windows, it is recommended to use [WSL](https://learn.microsoft.com/en-us/training/modules/get-started-with-windows-subsystem-for-linux/).
 Then no further action is required
   - If MacOS and using Homebrew package manager, run `brew install boost` to install the library.
 - Reading saved models is facilitated by a json reading package, [nlohmann_json](https://github.com/nlohmann/json)
-  - If MacOS and using Homebrew package manager, run `brew install nlohmann-json` to install the libary
+  - If MacOS and using Homebrew package manager, run `brew install nlohmann-json` to install the library
+- Matrix multiplication is facilitated by the BLAS routines
+  - If using Linux, run `sudo apt-get install libopenblas-dev` to install BLAS
+  - If using Windows, get WSL as outlined above and then, run `sudo apt-get install libopenblas-dev` to install BLAS
+  - If MacOS, do nothing (library uses Apple's Accelerate Framework which comes with the machine)
 ### Installation

 To install the package, find your desired working directory and run the following shell command: